syncfusion-content/winui-docs/winui/Polar-Chart/Getting-Started.md

 {% endtabs %}

-Next, create a view model class and initialize a list of `Sales` objects as follows.
+Next, create a view model class and initialize a list of `Model` objects as follows.

 {% tabs %}